BMGhack/bmghack.github.io/README.md

 ## Meeting schedule

-Our next meeting will take place at City Hall on **March 28, 2017 at 5:30pm** .
-More info is available here: [https://nvite.com/BMGHack/d3c3](https://nvite.com/BMGHack/d3c3)
+Our next meeting will take place on **May 16th at 5:30pm.** at 908 N Walnut Street.
+(Thanks to Sproutbox for hosting us!)

 ## Stay in the loop

-Let us know what you're interested in and we'll help connect you with others interested in that topic: [Google form](https://docs.google.com/a/bloomington.in.gov/forms/d/11OfZbHLWMta_fjEma0PB0mzodVCm8da3Nwsj2jRBL-8/edit?ts=58b03c48)
+We've configured a Google Group so that everyone can stay connected: [Google Group](https://groups.google.com/a/bloomington.in.gov/forum/#!forum/civic-hacking)
+Feel free to use issues on this github project as well!

 ## Projects